Dorothy Calthorpe: A Castell in the aire or the pallace of the man in the moon

 In this work the speaker adopts a "pillgrims habitt" and borrows "Iacobs Ladder" in order to "climbe the skie and trauers the territoryes of the princes of the aire”, which is written in the style of a travel tale or fantasy journey.
 Initially, the narrators' journey appears to be of a secular and classical nature.
 She comes first “to the prouince of the man in the moon” and proceeds next to “carrons [ Charon ’s] boate", which transports her to a mountainside covered in snow.
 In fact, the entire work freely incorporates classical source material, a much of it from Greek and Roman mythology mixed with heavenly Christian images.
 Thus, the speaker eventually makes it to the "gilded gates" which she uses to reach "the Land of Promes," where she is welcomed by "a handsome youth" who offers to be her guide.
 The celestial realm in "A Castell in the aire" bears a strong resemblance to Renaissance aristocratic aesthetic standards, just like the garden in Calthorpe's earlier story.
 The huge rooms that the handsome man leads her through are "Lofty," covered "with azure and spangled with diments," and "the walles and floores [are] golde."

 However, the story soon has a strongly Christian tone.
 She is corrected by her guide, who compares her to Lucifer, who was expelled from heaven for his arrogance, when the speaker looks down from heaven at "all the kingdomes of the Earth" and declares a wish to "take up [her] rest" in heaven rather than go back "to that Low place" below.
-Instead, the speaker is instructed to "humbly and patiently waite till your apointed time and by good workes merite that Elizum where all thinges are new and flourishing."
+Instead, the speaker is instructed to "humbly and patiently waite till your appointed time and by good workes merite that Elizum where all thinges are new and flourishing."
 This is one of many spiritual teachings that the speaker received throughout her journey, most of which promoted humility and forbearance.

 "A Castell in the Aire" belongs to a long tradition of fantastic voyage accounts in ancient and mediaeval literature, including works by Sir John Mandeville and Lucian's True History.
 These tales remained popular in England in the sixteenth and seventeenth centuries as authors like Thomas More reworked traditional travel narratives to fit their country's modern political, economic, and religious environment.
 A number of works describing lunar travel were published in the 1630s, including Francis Godwin's "The Discovery of a World in the Moone (1638)" and John Wilkins' "The Man in the Moone (1638)".
 Both of these pieces were influenced by the heliocentric ideas of the Copernican revolution as well as the geographic findings of the Columbus era.